avelino/liquidluck/docs/goodies.rst

     http://88.88.88.88:9876/webhook

-And when you push to GitHub, your server will update the repo and generate the whole site.
+And when you push to GitHub/Bitbucket, your server will update the repo and generate the whole site.